 SOUTH DAKOTA BAT MANAGEMENT PLAN

-Because the South Dakota Bat Management Plan is designed to be adaptive, each participating agency, group, individual, or organization will be asked to provide annual updates, progress reports regarding objectives and strategies they are conducting or have fulfilled.
+The main goal of the South Dakota Bat Management Plan is to provide guidance promoting long-term conservation of South Dakota bat species through research, management, and education.
+This plan includes background information on bats, management objectives and strategies, and numerous appendices.
+Through the implementation of this plan, bat conservation efforts will be strengthened and cooperation among agencies, organizations, and landowners, as well as regulatory measures, will be enhanced.
+Because this plan is designed to be adaptive, each participating agency, group, individual, or organization will be asked to provide annual updates, progress reports regarding objectives and strategies they are conducting or have fulfilled.
 They updates will help refine goals, objectives and specific strategies.
 In addition, as new information is learned regarding habitat requirements, population data, or other vital information it will be incorporated into future plan revisions.